Adrian925492/Docker/module1_note.md

 > **_TIP_** - In **~/.profile** file we can add any commands that are executed at startup with the user.
 For example - we can add any docker config file here to make it only for selected user.
 > **_NOTE_** - In ```/var/lib/docker``` directory we have location of docker cache.
 Here we can find all infor about networks, containers, images etc.
+> **_TIP_** - If we have some "commnad not found" error, we can use https://command-not-found.com/ to find out commands we have to use to get the program we want.
 ----------

 ## Docker commands